stencila/stencila/docs/reference/formats/jsonld.md

 In addition, when exporting to JSON-LD, the `@type` and `@id` [keywords](https://www.w3.org/TR/json-ld11/#syntax-tokens-and-keywords) are used instead of `type` and `id`.

 For example, the above article as exported to JSON-LD as follows.
 Note that because the types `Article` and `Text` are part of schema.org, there is no need to prefix their name.
-However because schema.org does not have a `Paragraph` type or a `content` property, it is necessary to prefix those with `stencila`.
+However because schema.org does not have a `Paragraph` type or a `content` property, it is necessary to prefix those with `stencila:`.

 ```json
 {